 Locating Your Current Tuition Rate

-Students who are not in agreement with the their current residency coding for tuition have the right to request a review of their residency by submitting the appropriate application based on their legal resident status along with the required supporting documentation.
+Students who are not in agreement with their current residency coding for tuition have the right to request a review of their residency by submitting the appropriate application based on their legal resident status along with the required supporting documentation.
+Residency can only be reviewed for the current term of enrollment, not for a prior or future term.

 - Log into your Campus Connection account to verify your tuition rate.

-- On the Tuit/Fees row click on the blue link, Account Details
+- On the Student Homepage, click on the Financial Account tile.

-- Scroll through the information listed, may need to click "View All" on the top and locate the line item that lists "Tuition".
-This is where you would see what tuition rate you are being billed.
-In the example provided below the student is being billed at the ND Resident Tuition Rate.
+- Under the Tuition and Fees section is where you would see what tuition rate you are being billed.
+In the example provided below, the student is being billed at the ND Resident Tuition Rate.

 *It is the student's responsibility to know what tuition rate they are being billed each term.
 Please check your Campus Connection Account to verify the tuition rate you are currently being billed.